SaintRyoh/rabbithole/README.md

 Rabbithole is a revolutionary window manager built on the robust Awesome WM framework, designed to transform the way you interact with your computer.
 It features dynamic display management, a polished user interface, intuitive navigation, and personalization options to create a seamless, aesthetically pleasing workspace experience.

-## Package now available in the AUR
+## Rabbithole Now Available in the AUR
 ```shell
 yay -S rabbithole
 ```

-Then select **Rabbithole** from your display manager next time you log in.
+If you aren't running an Arch-based distro, use one of the installation methods below.

+1) [Automated install](docs/README-Installation.md#automated-installer) that works for Arch, Ubuntu, & Kali (also expected to work on distros based on these).

+2) [Manual install](docs/README-Installation.md#manual-installation) Rabbithole on any distro that runs LxQt and Awesome WM.

-There is also an automated installer `rabid-installer.sh` working for Arch and Ubuntu Linux - Please Help Us Test On Other Distros & systems if you can.
-Earn your spot as a [contributor](docs/CONTRIBUTORS.md) to Rabbithole!
+**Please Help Us Test On Other Distros & systems if you can.
+Earn your spot as a [contributor](docs/CONTRIBUTORS.md) to Rabbithole!**

 ### Discord Support

 Join  our group on [Rabbithole's Discord](https://discord.com/channels/1122348043950366823/1122348044382392432) for **live support** and to talk to the developers!
 We're happy to help with anything you need, we are looking for feature requests, feedback, and offer guided-assistance for the installation if you need it.
 We also love to talk about some pretty meta stuff, so, come join us!

 ### Rabbithole Basic Usage Tutorial